bushblade/Bulma-Vue-blog-app/README.md

 ### to do next

-* preview for new blog
+* Publish/upload blog to Firebase